The Love Tank CIC – London, UK

 - They will work with colleagues, partners, and other external stakeholders (including researchers and policy makers) to ensure that evidence and learning collected from the programme is appropriately disseminated, and informs future work with the target groups more widely

 - The coordinator will work with The Love Tank’s creative director to ensure that promotion, co-production content, and other activity is briefed and delivered to key milestones and deadlines

 - The coordinator will programme-manage key elements of the programme, ensuring that they are delivered to time, on budget, and to brief

 - The coordinator will attend multi-agency meetings, and report on progress and learning of the programme to key stakeholders, including funders and partner organisations

-- They will keep records of programme activity, and collate and distribute case-studies from vaccination events and activity
+- They will keep records of programme activity, and collate and distribute reports as required

-- The post holder will attend weekly staff meetings of The Love Tank, and other necessary meetings and events
+- The post holder will attend weekly staff meetings of The Love Tank, regular meetings with funders and partners, and other necessary meetings and events

-- They will be familiar with and adhere to all necessary organisation and statutory procedures and policies, including safe-guarding policies, and confidentiality and professional boundary policies
+- They will be familiar with and adhere to all necessary organisation and statutory procedures and policies, including safe-guarding polices, and confidentiality and professional boundary policies

 What the Programme Coordinator will be able to do (knowledge, skills, experience, ability)